Co-Chair of Scientific Committee

 Principal Researcher, Coordinator – Groundwater, International Water Management Institute (IWMI)

-Karen Villholth heads up the Groundwater Program at IWMI and coordinates the Groundwater Solutions Initiative for Policy and Practice (GRIPP), a global partnership of 30 international organizations supporting sustainable development, use and management of groundwater.
+Dr. Karen Villholth heads up the Groundwater Program at IWMI and coordinates the Groundwater Solutions Initiative for Policy and Practice (GRIPP), a global partnership of 30 international organizations supporting sustainable development, use and management of groundwater.
 She has worked extensively on groundwater and co-pioneered the transboundary aquifer agenda in the Southern Africa region along with regional, national and international partners.
 Her portfolio embraces significant interdisciplinary approaches to enhance the understanding, uptake and attention to groundwater at local to global scales.
-She contributes to the World Water Development Reports, IPCC Sixth Assessment Report, and AMCOW, UNECE, UNEP, World Bank, SuSanA, UNESCO, FAO, and RAMSAR guidance documents related to groundwater solutions and transboundary aquifers.
+She contributes to the World Water Development Reports, AMCOW, UNECE, UNEP, World Bank, SuSanA, UNESCO, FAO, and RAMSAR documents related to groundwater solutions and transboundary aquifers.

 IAH TBA Commission